codebyshennan/tamkeen-data/docs/1-frontend/assignment/world-clock.md

 Notice our app now displays a digital timestamp that updates every second within the browser.

 `setInterval` calls the function in its 1st parameter at the interval specified by the number of milliseconds in its 2nd parameter.
-In this case it is re-assigning the data and time via the `new Date()` method and re-rendering the UI every second.&#x20;
+In this case it is re-assigning the data and time via the `new Date()` method and re-rendering the UI every second.

 We should also consider how we have altered the original render method.
-We assign the `ReactDom.createRoot(document.getElementById('root'))` to a variable named root, such that we can call the render method within the `tick` function.&#x20;
+We assign the `ReactDom.createRoot(document.getElementById('root'))` to a variable named root, such that we can call the render method within the `tick` function.

 Notice the value of `element` in `tick` looks similar to the element returned in the `return` statement within the `App.jsx`, that being, HTML with a JavaScript date inserted using curly braces `{}` in JSX.

-The difference between `main.jsx` and `App.jsx` is the `setInterval` in `main.jsx` that calls `tick` and hence `root.render` method every second.&#x20;
+The difference between `main.jsx` and `App.jsx` is the `setInterval` in `main.jsx` that calls `tick` and hence `root.render` method every second.

 ## Comfortable (Second day)